Troll321/unoff-payloadcms-supabase-storage-adapter/README.md

-# The unofficial payloadcms storage adapter
+# The unofficial payloadcms supabase storage adapter

 This is basically a stripped down version from @payloadcms/storage-s3 that uses @supabase/supabase-js.
 This is created due to the frustation in setting up s3 for supabase :V